 There is no charge to use the meeting room.

-Any tables and chairs set up by the party making the reservation shall be broke down and put away by the same party.
+Any tables and chairs set up by the party making the reservation shall be broken down and put away by the same party.
 Floors shall be swept, kitchenette counters and sink wiped down, and trash removed by same party.
 The general library area (collection, children’s area, restrooms, coffee area) is also under responsibility of the reservation party, and should be left in the same condition it was found.

 Library programs and activities will take priority over outside organizations and groups.